 Jaco van Tonder, director, advisory services at Investec Asset Management, looks at the implications of opening a TFSA in your child’s name.

-The tax-free advantage of a TFSA can be very powerful.
+The tax-free advantage of a Tax Free Savings Account (TFSA) can be very powerful.
 Imagine holding off on buying yet another toy or computer game this month and rather investing that money in a TFSA on behalf of your child?

 There are some practical considerations however, that we do need to highlight.
 Remember you’ll only save tax if you’re already liable for tax.
 Children are rarely liable for tax until they are deep into their twenties.
 They are also not going to pay a significant amount of tax until they are close to 30 years of age.